SeascapeScience/Rbigelow/Tutorials/Colby2018/Lab3/README.md

 # Assignment (in lab)

+Qs1
-1.  a.
-Plot a contour plot for different discrete variables (use the `col2matrix` function we just wrote to wrangle your data into the correct format).
+a.
+Plot a contour plot for different discrete variables.
 Can you figure out how to change the color scheme?

 b.
 Try plotting a station-by-depth contour plot for 1 cruise (instead of station-by-cruise)

 c.
 Try plotting a depth-by-cruise contour plot for 1 station.

 d.
 Try plotting a contour plot of your choice for a different cruise.

+Qs2
-2. Plot an oceanographic section for different variables from the CTD casts.
+Plot an oceanographic section for different variables from the CTD casts (use the `col2matrix` function we just wrote to wrangle your data into the correct format).
 Remember to change the limits of the color scale by adjusting the `zlim` argument to `image.plot`.